-- a.
-IN GENERAL.
-An employee prevailing in any action under subsection (b)(1) shall be entitled to all relief necessary to make the employee whole. - b.
+- 1. IN GENERAL.
+An employee prevailing in any action under subsection (b)(1) shall be entitled to all relief necessary to make the employee whole. - 2.
 COMPENSATORY DAMAGES.
-Relief for any action under paragraph (1) shall include - (A) reinstatement with the same seniority status that the employee would have had, but for the discrimination; - (B) the amount of back pay, with interest; and - (C) compensation for any special damages sustained as a result of the discrimination, including litigation costs, expert witness fees, and reasonable attorney fees. - (D) RIGHTS RETAINED BY EMPLOYEE.--Nothing in this section shall be deemed to diminish the rights, privileges, or remedies of any employee under any Federal or State law, or under any collective bargaining agreement.
+Relief for any action under paragraph (1) shall include:

+- (i) reinstatement with the same seniority status that the employee would have had, but for the discrimination; - (ii) the amount of back pay, with interest; and - (iii) compensation for any special damages sustained as a result of the discrimination, including litigation costs, expert witness fees, and reasonable attorney fees. - 3.
+RIGHTS RETAINED BY EMPLOYEE.
+Nothing in this section shall be deemed to diminish the rights, privileges, or remedies of any employee under any Federal or State law, or under any collective bargaining agreement.